hashicorp/terraform-website/content/source/docs/enterprise/install/automating-the-installer.html.md

 - `s3_sse` — (Optional) Enables server-side encryption of objects in S3; if provided, must be set to `aws:kms`.
 - `s3_sse_kms_key_id` — (Optional) An optional KMS key for use when S3 server-side encryption is enabled.

+As of the `v202103-1` release, Terraform Enterprise supports using AWS IMDSv2 when using the instance profile to obtain credentials to connect to S3 object storage.

 For Azure:

 - `azure_account_name` — (Required) The account name for the Azure account to access the container.